 During my stay there, I became more interested in pursuing animation as one of the concentrations.
 Although I was still very much interested in other areas such as lighting, rigging, and other technical specialties.
 I graduated with a BFA in May 2005 and began my new career in computer animation.
-It wasn’t too long after I graduated when a good friend recommended me to his boss and offered me a position.
+It wasn’t too long after I graduated when a good friend recommended me to his boss who offered me a position.
 In October of that year I started my first job working for Midway Games in Chicago.

 At Midway Games, I was hired on to specialize in facial animation.
 At that time, facial animation in games was something relatively new and needed a lot of work.
 With the next generation of consoles starting to take over, it was our (Josh Burton and I) job to not only animate facial, but to create a whole new pipeline and tools.
 This included creating rigs that would really bring the characters to life with emotion and attitude.
 Often times I would be able to help out with other departments by providing tools and be tasked to figure out other animation related technical problems.
 So I grew from not only doing facial animation, but taking on the technical animation side and creating a new pipeline for animation and rigging.